How VR And AR Is Transforming The Construction Industry

 Computer prototypes can help to identify potential hazards before the project starts.
 Inspectors will also be able to survey the job site with far more accuracy.
 Not only will this improve safety standards but can also expedite planning permission.

-VR and AR technology also facilitates construction training.
+Additionally, VR And AR is transforming construction training.
 Inside a simulator, workers can familiarise themselves with the layout, the rigging, the machinery (or tools) and how they can effectively and safely perform the job.
 There is also the potential to shave time from the building process because workers already know what they need to do.

 For employees that are new to the industry, VR simulations provide a safe environment in which to train.
 Here they can learn how to handle potentially dangerous situations in a safe environment and use the equipment without any hint of danger.
 VR and AR augurs an exciting time for the construction industry and provides architects and designers with tools that will help them create awe-inspiring buildings whilst vastly reducing costly errors.